Finean/aoc_fpga_2025/README.md

 #### Results

-We calculate how many cycles the search logic waited for empty cache slots to store results and call this "search wait cycles".
+We calculate how many cycles the search logic waited for empty cache slots to store results and call this "wait cycles".

-Using `VERIFY_PARALLEL = 40` we correctly compute the answer in 5.87ms (70712 cycles), with 7205 search wait cycles.
+Using `VERIFY_PARALLEL = 40` we correctly compute the answer in 5.87ms (70712 cycles), with 7205 wait cycles.

-With `VERIFY_PARALLEL = 80` we reduce search wait cycles down to only 45, and the number of cycles is as we would expect for our search method.
+With `VERIFY_PARALLEL = 80` we reduce wait cycles down to only 45, and the number of cycles is as we would expect for our search method.

 <img width="711" height="439" alt="image" src="https://github.com/user-attachments/assets/880d27d5-5ed5-4b89-b223-0efe0c995f79" />